How to Cook Lobsters on the Grill without Ruining Them

 Grill Lobsters Fresh

-Tip: A boiled, steamed or poached lobster can be placed on a BBQ shell side up for 3-5 minutes before serving.
+Tip: A boiled, steamed, or poached lobster can be placed on a BBQ shell side up for 3-5 minutes before serving.

 Preparing Live Lobster for the BBQ